vevv/eat/README.md

 # Examples
 * DD+5.1 1024 kbps: `eat -i audio.flac -f ddp -b 1024`
-* TrueHD + DD5.1 640 kbps "core": `eat -i audio.dts -f thd+ac3`
+* TrueHD + DD5.1 640 kbps "core": `eat -i audio.dts -f thd dd -b 640`

 # Notes
-- Only 1.0, 2.0, 5.1, 7.1 are supported, other layouts should be converted to those by user.
+- Files are processed in order; if multiple formats are passed, each file will be encoded to every format before processing the the next one.
+- Support for layouts other than 1.0, 2.0, 5.1, 7.1 depends on the encoder (DEE will only accept those), it's recommended that user converts them beforehand.
 - 7.1 will automatically be downmixed to 5.1 with DEE for DD.
-- thd.log/thd.mll files are cleaned after all encoding jobs are finished.
+- Temp files (including thd.log/thd.mll) are cleaned after each encoding job

 # TODO
-- [x] Prevent/add warnings for file overwrites
-- [x] Add support for qaac
-- [ ] Add warnings for incompatible sample rate
-- [x] Add warnings and/or support for odd channel layouts
-- [ ] Add bit depth conversion for FLAC
-- [x] Consider using sox for sample rate/bit depth conversions/flac encoding
 - [ ] Threading support / multiple simultaneous encodes
 - [ ] Test with WSL